getjared/bash/trek/README.md

 ## Dependencies

-- Bash (version 4.0 or higher)
-- A terminal that supports ANSI color codes
+- bash & a terminal :)

 ## 🖖 Live Long and Prosper!